Executive Traveller exclusive

 Qantas Project Sunrise A350 first class

-As befits Qantas’ newest flagship on these marathon non-stop flights, the Project Sunrise A350 aircraft will be crowned by what Joyce has described to Executive Traveller as “super first class” suites, and shown in these concept illustrations.
+As befits Qantas’ newest flagship on these marathon non-stop flights, the Project Sunrise A350 aircraft will be crowned by what Joyce has described to Executive Traveller as “super first class” suites, and shown in these mockups.

-The A350’s first class flyers will be cocooned in these fully-private suites with a separate armchair and bed, a personal wardobe and fronted by a massive 32" HD video screen.
+The A350’s first class flyers will be cocooned in these fully-private suites with a separate armchair and bed, a personal wardobe and fronted by a massive 32" HD video screen with bluetooth connectivity.

 Only six first suites will be available per flight, making up the first two rows in a 1-1-1 layout across the cabin, in line with a global trend towards reducing the number of first class suites – often driven by softer demand as business class continues to get better – while also allowing a larger physical footprint for each suite.

 The Qantas A350s will boast a sizeable business class cabin to suit the ‘premium-heavy’ nature of the Project Sunrise routes.

 After all, if you’re setting out on The World's Longest Flight™ with 18-20 hours aloft, you'd want to be in some of the most spacious and comfortable seats on the plane.

 The Project Sunrise A350s will debut an all-new business class seat which raises the bar above the well-regarded Business Suite of today's Qantas Boeing 787s, Airbus A330s and A380 superjumbos.

 Branded as the Qantas A350 Business Suite, the seat will be built upon Safran Seats' latest Unity platform, but with significant enhancements from David Caon: think sliding doors, a long fully lie-flat bed, a generous 18” video screen with Bluetooth audio connectivity, USB-C and wireless device charging.